Garage-ISEP/herogu-back/README.md

 ## Project deployment
 All deployments are located in : [config/](config/)
 * The PHP folders holds all the configuration to run with PHP-FPM and nginx
-* The [php.ini file](config/php/php.ini) contains the vars that will be substituted by docker's env vars
+* The [php.ini file](config/php/php.ini) contains vars that will be substituted by docker's env vars :

 PHP_ERROR_REPORTING :
 ```ini